A small secretariat leads and coordinates the Crown’s response to the Abuse in Care Royal Commission of Inquiry.

 The secretariat was set up in February 2019 and is a semi-autonomous unit housed within Oranga Tamariki.
-It has seven staff (as at August 2020), including five full-time and two part-time people:
+It has eleven staff (as at October 2021), including eight full-time and three part-time people:

 The Secretariat coordinates agency responses to the Royal Commission, drawing on people within agencies to do the response work.

 Strategic governance of the Crown response is provided by a Sponsoring Group comprising the Chief Executives of Oranga Tamariki, the Ministries of Education, Health, and Social Development, and the Crown Law Office.
-The nominated lead Chief Executive is Grainne Moss, the Chief Executive of Oranga Tamariki.
+The nominated lead Chief Executive is the Secretary of Education, Iona Holsted.

-The Minister of State Services, Hon Chris Hipkins, is the Minister responsible for the Crown response to the Abuse in Care Inquiry.
+The Minister for the Public Service, Hon Chris Hipkins, is the Minister responsible for the Crown response to the Abuse in Care Inquiry.

 An inter-agency group is responsible for working-level oversight of the Crown response.
-The group includes representatives of the agencies most directly involved in State care, or holding key records about care history (Ministry of Social Development, Oranga Tamariki, Ministry of Health, Ministry of Education, Department of Corrections, Ministry of Justice, Archives New Zealand, New Zealand Police, Te Puni Kokiri, State Services Commission, Crown Law Office, ACC).
+The group includes representatives of the agencies most directly involved in State care, or holding key records about care history (Ministry of Social Development, Oranga Tamariki, Ministry of Health, Ministry of Education, Department of Corrections, Ministry of Justice, Archives New Zealand, New Zealand Police, Te Puni Kōkiri, Public Service Commission, Crown Law Office, ACC).